ramaroberto/neat-python/docs/module_summaries.rst

     .. py:method:: add(name, function)

-      After validating the function (via `validate_aggregation`), adds it to the available aggregation functions under the given name.
+      After validating the function, adds it to the available aggregation functions under the given name.
 Used by :py:meth:`DefaultGenomeConfig.add_aggregation <genome.DefaultGenomeConfig.add_aggregation>`.
-TODO: Check for whether the function needs `reduce <functools.reduce>`, or at least offer a form of this function (or extra argument for it, defaulting to false) and/or its interface in :py:mod:`genome`, that will appropriately "wrap" the input function.
+TODO: Check for whether the function needs `reduce <functools.reduce>`, or at least offer a form of this function (or extra argument for it, defaulting to false), and/or its interface in :py:mod:`genome`, that will appropriately "wrap" the input function.

       :param str name: The name by which the function is to be known in the :ref:`configuration file <aggregation-function-config-label>`.